Russrecker/russrecker.github.io/README.md

 The program also gave me the chance to connect with other classmates through discussions and the unofficial school Discord.
 I was able to talk with other students, share feedback, and get new ideas, which helped me improve my work.
 This showed me how important collaboration is, because explaining my thought process and listening to others made me a better problem solver.

 The program helped me build skills that I’ll take with me, whether in a computer science career or another path I decide to follow.
 I learned how to use algorithms and data structures to make my code run better, how to design apps in a way that makes sense for users, and how to work with databases to store and pull data.
-I also started paying more attention to security, like checking inputs, tying data to specific users, and avoiding mistakes that could cause problems.
 These are all things I know will carry over into real projects.

 Building this ePortfolio shows my growth and the skills I will use in my career.
 I focused on three areas:
 - Software Design and Engineering